Uninett/Howitz/README.rst

 You need to have either a minimal configuration file or set two environment varibles, see `Configuration`_.

+Tip for quickly setting up an extensive config file for dev:

+    Check out the `Example config-file for development`_ section.

 Either of::

     $ python3 -m howitz